driesvints/vat-calculator/README.md

 <a name="cashier-integration"></a>
 ### Cashier integration

+> ⚠️ Note that at the moment this package is not compatible with Cashier v13 because it still relies on the old `taxPercentage` method which has been removed from Cashier v13.
+You can still use it on older Cashier versions in the meantime.

 If you want to use this package in combination with [Laravel Cashier](https://github.com/laravel/cashier/) you can let your billable model use the `BillableWithinTheEU` trait.
-Because this trait overrides the `getTaxPercent` method of the `Billable` trait, we have to explicitly tell our model to do so.
+Because this trait overrides the `taxPercentage` method of the `Billable` trait, we have to explicitly tell our model to do so.

 ```php
 use Laravel\Cashier\Billable;